 - Usually have one-knob-per-function control, so modifying sound is straightforward and easy

-- Often focus on a very specific tonal palette
+- Often focus on a very specific (and in some senses, limited) tonal palette

 - On older instruments, tuning can sometimes be temperamental